purelb/purelb/website/content/operation/services/_index.md

 ### Creating a Service
-The combination of the service group configuration, annotations and service configuration determine how the LoadBalancer is created.
+The combination of the ServiceGroup configuration, annotations and service configuration determine how the LoadBalancer is created.

 ```yaml
 apiVersion: v1